 Training for School Faculty and Staff

-Generally designed as an in-service workshop, this component provides the basic information about adolescent suicide that has the most practical implications for school personnel, outlines the critical but limited role of faculty and staff in identifying and responding to suicidal behaviour, and identifies in-school referral resources.
+Generally designed as an in-service workshop, this component provides the basic information about adolescent suicide that has the most practical implications for school personnel.
+This presentation includes two film clips, one on suicide risk and warning signs and the other on practicing the warm hand-off.
+It outlines the critical but limited role of faculty and staff in identifying and responding to suicidal behaviour, and identifies in-school referral resources.
 The role of faculty and staff in suicide prevention is described in this presentation using three goals:

 1) Learning the warning signs of suicide